liferay-search/liferay-docs/en/deployment/articles/04-securing-liferay/05-ldap/01-ldap-servers-intro.markdown

 You can also add your own mappings.

-**Test LDAP Users:** Once you have your attribute mappings set up (see above), click the *Test LDAP Users* button and @product@ attempts to pull LDAP users and match them with their mappings as a preview.
+**Test LDAP Users:** Once you have your attribute mappings set up (see above), click the *Test LDAP Users* button and @sharepoint@ attempts to pull LDAP users and match them with their mappings as a preview.

 ![Figure 1: You should see a list of users when you click the *Test LDAP Users* button.](../../../images/testing-ldap-users.png)

 ### Groups

-This section contains settings for mapping LDAP groups to @product@ user groups.
+This section contains settings for mapping LDAP groups to @sharepoint@ user groups.

 **Import Search Filter:** This is the filter for mapping LDAP groups to
-@product@ user groups.
+@sharepoint@ user groups.
 For example,

     (objectClass=groupOfNames)